 How do you open an SRS account?

 You can open an SRS account with DBS, OCBC, and UOB, and then instruct your bank how you want to invest your contributions.
 Investment options range from products distributed by the bank itself to others provided by third-party fund managers approved by the Ministry of Finance.
 If you want to invest in a product not distributed by your bank, you will need to get in touch with the fund manager directly.

 Should you invest SRS contributions?

-There is a wide range of financial vehicles into which you can invest your SRS funds once you have the SRS account open.
+There’s a wide range of financial vehicles to invest your SRS funds once you open your SRS account.
 These vehicles include stocks, bonds, fixed deposits, unit trusts, and annuity plans.
 StashAway is one of the many providers of SRS investment options.

 When can you withdraw your SRS funds?